backstage/backstage/docs/getting-started/create-a-plugin.md

 This will create a new Backstage Plugin based on the ID that was provided.
 It will be built and added to the Backstage App automatically.

-_If `yarn start` is already running you should be able to see the default page for your new plugin directly by navigating to `http://localhost:3000/my-plugin`._
+_If `npm start` is already running you should be able to see the default page for your new plugin directly by navigating to `http://localhost:3000/my-plugin`._

 ![](my-plugin_screenshot.png)